scgraph

 length

-:- The distance in kilometers between the two points
+:- The distance (in the units requested) between the two points

 - Inputs: